GameMakerDiscord/Rubber/README.md

 You will need installed
 1. GameMaker Studio 2 Desktop (inside default install directory).
-1. Node JS with npm.
+1. Node.js with npm installed.

-To setup rubber, run `npm install -g gamemaker-rubber`, and you should be all good.
+To install rubber globally, run `npm install -g gamemaker-rubber`, and you should be all good.

 ## Usage
 `rubber <project_path> platform <platform options>` Basic Usage